-Any individual with one or more of the following:

-- Hospice: Patients in hospice are excluded from the eligible population.
-Refer to General Guideline 10: Members in Hospice - ESRD: An ESRD diagnosis is defined as having at least one claim with any of the listed ESRD diagnoses, including primary diagnosis or any other diagnosis fields during the measurement year.
+Additional Eligible Population Criteria Members who filled at least two prescriptions for any statin or statin combination product (Table STATINS: Statins) on different dates of service in the treatment period.
+The prescriptions can be for the same or different medications.
+Denominator The eligible population.
+Denominator Exclusions Any member with one or more of the following: Hospice: Members in hospice are excluded from the eligible population.
+Refer to General Guideline 10: Members in Hospice ESRD: An ESRD diagnosis is defined as having at least one claim with any of the listed ESRD diagnoses, including primary diagnosis or any other diagnosis fields during the measurement year.
 See PQA ESRD Value Set.